How to Make a Dating App like Tinder?

 Especially for you, Stormotion team has estimated the development in hours and dollars.
 Look what we’ve got:

-Thus, it will cost you about $27,660 to build a dating app MVP.
+Thus, the cost of making a dating app MVP starts from $36,880.
 However, you can also enrich your app with additional features that we’ve reviewed earlier.

 As usual, we also prepared a little tech bonus for you.
 Check out the list of tools which will definitely come in handy when building a dating app.